Leave Figma bros alone

 They’re not wrong.
 After all, the tool is nothing more than an extension of the mind.
 But who said you can’t be a good designer who knows how to use Figma exceptionally well?

 Config happens once a year.
 You have the whole rest of the twelve months to focus on the important stuff.
-Is it really so wrong to, for a moment, celebrate new features added to the design tool you’re staring at every day?
+Is it really so wrong to take a moment to celebrate new features added to the design tool you’re staring at every day?

 Tools do matter